THE PIPELINE is dedicated to exposing the Environmentalist Movement's undermining of freedom and prosperity across the Anglosphere and beyond.

 Native Americans aren't the only victims of this play, but they are among the most common.
 The drama up in Canada surrounding the Coastal GasLink pipeline earlier this year is a good example -- protests erupted purportedly in support of the Wet’suwet’en Nation who, we were told, were having their rights trampled on by the company building the pipeline.
 The Wet’suwet’en, however, were broadly in favor of the pipeline's construction, which was supplying them with jobs and brought the promise of development to their territory.

-Activists and their friends in the media don't want us to hear that side of the story, It undercuts the Rousseauvian depiction of indigenous people that they want haunting our imaginations.
+Activists and their friends in the media don't want us to hear that side of the story, as it undercuts the Rousseauvian depiction of indigenous people that they want haunting our imaginations.
 They would prefer we think of Natives exclusively as victims, continually oppressed by the descendants of George Washington and John A. Macdonald, but still in a state of mystical harmony with nature, disinterested in all worldly concerns.
 But this is an embarrassing caricature of natives, both historically and in the present day.

 Which is not to say that they don't care about nature or the land that they've lived on for generations.
 This story, for instance, about the Fort McKay First Nation's decision to develop an oil sands project on their land even in this apparently unfavorable market, makes it a point to emphasize that group's concern about all such development being responsible.
 It mentions that they are, concurrent with this project,